 - Applicants must clearly outline the objectives of the intended activities and explain the potential nature of the envisioned future research collaboration or outcomes; as well as the anticipated future applications to NSERC.

 Potential applicants for these events and activities must discuss their proposed activity with NSERC Regional Office Staff prior to applying.

-Level 3 Connect Grants provide up to $25,000 to organize non-recurring, national-scope research planning workshops aimed at building substantial, new collaborations in natural sciences or engineering research between post-secondary researchers and partners in industry, government, not-for-profit and other knowledge end-user groups.
+Level 3 Connect Grants provide up to $25,000 to organize non-recurring, national-scope research planning workshops aimed at building substantial, new research collaborations between post-secondary researchers and partners in industry, government, not-for-profit and other knowledge end-user groups.